elroypeter/finalyrproject/README.md

 # AUTOMATED CRIME REPORT VISUALISATION AND SECURE PATH PREDICTION
-plotting data on maps

-The complete code for my final project, *AUTOMATED CRIME REPORT VISUALISATION AND SECURE PATH PREDICTION*, which will be hosted with digital ocean soon.
+The partial code for my final project, *AUTOMATED CRIME REPORT VISUALISATION AND SECURE PATH PREDICTION*, which will be hosted with digital ocean soon.

 ## Installation and Set Up
 Prerequisites: